noahzeldin/dissertation/reception_analysis.md

         str_replace("text", "")

     i <- i %>% mutate(docname = as.numeric(docname)) %>%
-        rename(Article = docname) %>% # this seems to work better than including in above step left_join(
+        rename(Article = docname) %>%
-          data_reduced, # CHECKING 12.29.20 - seems to have worked better than normal data_main with corp_reduced
+        left_join(
+          data_reduced,
           by = "Article") %>%
         select(-c(Text, Other_Metadata:Comp_Doc))

     }
 ```

 ## Explore various KWIC

 All of these keywords relate to claims made in ch.
-2.
+2 of the
+dissertation.
+(All words are written lowercase to reflect how they
+appear post-processing.)

-  - primitiv
+  - primitiv \[primitive\]

 <!-- end list -->